IBZTI2018/TIAE5-WT/README.md

 make logs
 ```

-Run all migrations on database (Sorted ascending)
+Run all migrations on database (this will currently recreate the database)
 ```
 make migrate
 ```

-## SQL Migration

-To create a new migration, just put your .sql file on the folder `backend/database/migration`.

-In order to ensure the order of execution, please do not forget to include the prefix number on the file.

-If you want to add your migration file as the last one, take the last number e.g 15_insert_members.sql and add **16_** as prefix.

 ## SQL Adminer

-Adminer is accessible at `localhost:8888` and can connect to the database using the host `database`.
+Adminer is accessible at `localhost:8888` and can connect to the database using the host `mysql`, username `root`, password `supersecret`.